Peanut Butter Banana Bread

 Can I use natural peanut butter?

-Yes, but make sure it’s well-stirred and not too oily or runny, as it can affect the texture.
+Yes, but make sure it is well stirred and not overly oily.
 A thicker natural peanut butter works best.

 How ripe should my bananas be?